Home > All Recipes > Frosting > Small Batch Chocolate Peanut Butter Frosting

 • Cream or Milk – I prefer heavy cream in the frosting to make it extra creamy.
 However, milk will also work.

-• Sift the Powdered Sugar – I recommend sifting the powdered sugar to remove lumps and make a smooth and creamy frosting.
+• Sift the Powdered Sugar and Cocoa Powder – For best results, sift both to remove lumps and make a smooth and creamy frosting.

 • Frosting Consistency – I prefer a lighter, fluffier frosting.
-I usually add an extra splash or two of cream to make the frosting lighter.
-Otherwise, as written, the frosting will be sturdy and easily piped.
-Feel free to add more powdered sugar if you like a super-thick frosting.
+I usually add a splash or two more of the cream with about 3/4 cup of powdered sugar to make the frosting lighter.
+More powdered sugar will yield thicker, stiffer frosting.

 • Mix Time – After adding all the ingredients, you will want to mix the frosting for at least 3 to 5 minutes to achieve a light and fluffy frosting.
 This is where using your stand mixer comes in handy!